KDAB/knut/README.md

 - a C++20 compiler (recent compilers should work)
 - Qt 6.2 at least

-All 3rd-party are downloaded at configure time using CMake `FetchContent`.
+All 3rd-party dependencies are set up as git submodules.

 ## Qt Creator compilation error on Windows